bngcwayi/bngcwayi/README.md

 ## Hello👋

-Thank you for stopping by my GitHub profile!.I'm excited to share the journey I embarked on in 2023 to enter the tech industry, and the progress I've made since then.
-This GitHub account showcases not only my projects but also the journey it's been to reach where I am today.
+Thank you for stopping by my GitHub profile!.This GitHub account showcases not only my projects but also the journey it's been to reach where I am today.

 ## About Babalwa ℹ️
 ⦾ Love music, dancing , games and  finding inspiration in diverse sources